trev3d/QuestDisplayAccessDemo/README.md

 ### Gotchas

 ⚠️⚠️⚠️ Google's ML barcode scanner annoyingly reorders corner point order so that codes always face 'up' relative to the viewer.
-This makes it near impossible to properly track the orientation of flat-facing codes as the codes will always face toward you.
-I'm going to replace this library with ZXing in a future commit :(
+This makes it near impossible to properly track the orientation of flat-facing codes as the orientation will always face 'toward' you.
+You can get around this by using two codes and the vector between them as your orientation

 ⚠️ While display capture and QR code reading will work on any headset, QR code *tracking* will only work on Quest 3 / Quest 3S due to other headsets lacking depth estimation features.